yPlanter

 • Harvest: kale, chard, leeks, Brussels sprouts (sweeter after frost!)

-• Protect tender plants with row cover or cold frames
+• Protect tender plants with row cover, cold frames, or cloches

-• Rake and compost leaves—or mulch beds with leaf mold
+• Rake and compost leaves—or shred and use as mulch on beds

-• Order seed catalogs and start dreaming about next year
+• Order seed catalogs and start planning next year’s garden layout

 🎄 December

-• Plan next year's garden layout (rotate crops!)
+• Plan next year’s garden layout—rotate crops, sketch beds, dream big

-• Give gardening gifts: seeds, tools, garden journal
+• Give gardening gifts: seeds, quality tools, garden journal, nursery gift cards

 💡 PNW Gardening Tips